 |MUS 3126||Music History I: Antiquity through Early Baroque|

 |15 credits in courses in the following groupings: MUS 1100-1199, MUS 2100-2199, MUS 3100-3199, and MUS 4100-4199.
 These are to include (1) a maximum of 6 credits in courses in the MUS 1100-1199 grouping, and (2) a minimum of 3 credits in the 3100-3199 or 4100-4199 groupings.|

 |4 credits in courses selected from the following groupings: MUS 1000-1099 (ensembles), MUS 1500-1599, MUS 2000-2099, and MUS 2500-2599 (private study).|

 |6 credits in unrestricted electives selected from courses offered by the Music Department.|

 |MUS 4085||Senior Capstone Project|

 All majors are expected to attend departmental lectures, master classes, and concerts, as appropriate.

-To receive Special Honors in music, a student must meet the requirements stated under University Regulations and maintain a 3.5 grade-point average in music courses and at least a 3.0 average overall.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors in music, a student must maintain a 3.5 grade-point average in music courses and at least a 3.0 average overall.
 The student must complete the required senior independent project for at least 3 credits with a minimum grade of A–.